jruiz50/CS4360-Project/README.md

 Ensure your terminal is also located in the Spread directory.

 #### Running the Application

-To run the application on your physical Android device:

-In your device settings, ensure that `Installation from Unknown Sources` is enabled, then connect your phone to your computer.
-From there, you can simply drag the APK from the APK folder onto your device.
-This initiates the app download, at which point you can run it on your device.

 To run the application on a simulated Android device: